k-nuth/kth/README.md

 The script creates a deps folder in the location `/path/to/dest/deps` where boost and cmake will be located.
 It also creates the folder `/path/to/dest/bitprim` where the project will be cloned and built.

-3) To upgrade to the `bitprim` version, just re-run the `./install.sh --prefix=/path/to/dest` script using the same options, the script won't re-download and build the dependencies, it will just pull the changes and rebuild bitprim.
+3) To upgrade to the latest `bitprim` version, just re-run the `./install.sh --prefix=/path/to/dest` script using the same options; the script won't re-download and build the dependencies, it will just pull the changes and rebuild bitprim.

 #### Build bitprim manually